Free Consultation

 White Collar Crime

-A rarely charged and often confusing crime, theft by extortion in Arizona can take many forms.
+A rarely charged and often confusing crime, theft by extortion in Arizona (A.R.S. § 13-1804) can take many forms.
 However, regardless of the form you or a loved one has been charged under; the charges are serious.
-Penalties often include a felony conviction, fines, probation and the possibility of prison time.
+Penalties for theft by extortion in Arizona, often include a felony conviction, fines, probation and the possibility of prison time.
 Contacting an Arizona criminal attorney with experience handling theft by extortion cases is of the utmost importance.
-At Feldman & Royle we have handled many extortion cases and offer a free consultation to evaluate your case and answer any questions.
+At Feldman & Royle, our Phoenix extortion defense lawyers & attorneys have handled many extortion cases and offer a free consultation to evaluate your case and answer any questions.

 Understand